- Rutgers University Copyright Policy

 Linking to works

-Generally, in the electronic environment, the easiest option for instructors is to link to online content accessed in RUL and other databases, rather than copy it into a course management system (eCollege, Sakai, etc.), because:
+Generally, in the electronic environment, the easiest option for instructors is to link to online content accessed in RUL and other databases, rather than copy it into a learning management system (eCollege, Sakai, etc.), because:

 - Linking keeps students aware of the terms and conditions by which they are permitted to use the material.
 Students need to know this.
-For among other reasons, there are commercial websites that encourage students to upload course material, including lessons, assignments, and exams, from course management systems in return for money or the promise of higher grades.
+For among other reasons, there are commercial websites that encourage students to upload course material, including lessons, assignments, and exams, from learning management systems in return for money or the promise of higher grades.
 Students need to understand what is lawful and what is not.

 The quickest and easiest way to make material available is to link to lawful material rather than download it.
 If you link, you don’t need to think more about it.
 Make teaching life easy- just provide a link for students.

-Use of course management systems
+Use of learning management systems

-Course management systems are intended to be used for:
+Learning management systems are intended to be used for:

 - Instructor’s copyrighted material (lessons, assignments, exams, etc.)